-Innovative synthetic biology or chemistry strategies to develop novel chemical scaffolds for antibiotics active on validated targets but capable of overcoming resistance mechanisms are needed.
-This could include, for instance, identifying agents that inhibit peptidoglycan cross-linking and that are structurally unrelated to beta-lactams, which act on the same target but with different modes of action or new interaction sites.
-New methodologies that identify physicochemical properties of antibiotics must be encouraged, as well as approaches affecting the ability of small molecules to enter Gram-negative bacteria, such as the work done within the TRANSLOCATE project.
+Innovative synthetic biology or chemistry strategies to develop novel chemical scaffolds for antimicrobials active on validated targets but capable of overcoming resistance mechanisms are needed.
+For antibiotics this could include, for instance, identifying agents that inhibit peptidoglycan cross-linking and that are structurally unrelated to beta-lactams, which act on the same target but with different modes of action or new interaction sites, or the development of nanoparticles and nanostructures for targeted drug delivery.
+New methodologies that identify physicochemical properties of antimicrobials must be encouraged, as well as approaches affecting the ability of small molecules to enter Gram-negative bacteria, such as the work done within the TRANSLOCATE project24.
 Novel chemical scaffolds require appropriate characterisation of physicochemical properties, but this is a time-consuming process.
 The rapid characterisation of new resistance mechanisms is also critical to this purpose.
-Other difficulties in finding compound candidates include solubility of compounds, toxicity, specificity, and efficiency.
-Discovery of new antibiotics should concentrate on "green chemistry" and biodegradable scaffolds to minimise the environmental impact of antibiotic production and use.
-Potential environmental selection of AMR in water or other environmental compartments triggered by drugs residues may favour AMR spread.
+Other difficulties in finding compound candidates include solubility of compounds, stability, toxicity, specificity, drug penetration to the site of infection, route of delivery and efficiency.
+Discovery of new antimicrobials should concentrate on "green chemistry" and biodegradable scaffolds, and enzybiotics, to minimise the environmental impact of antimicrobial production and use.
+Potential environmental selection of AMR in agricultural wastes such as compost, water or other environmental compartments triggered by drugs residues may favour AMR spread.

-Improve pharmacokinetics and pharmacodynamics of antibiotics, including neglected antibiotics
+Improve pharmacokinetics and pharmacodynamics of antimicrobials, including neglected antimicrobials

-Resuscitating neglected antibiotics by improving pharmacokinetics and pharmacodynamics (PK-PD), reducing side effects and modifying dosage/delivery issues (e.g. providing incentives for the development of oral formulations for community infections) would enable the use and reuse of already discovered drugs to treat infections.
-Appropriate routes of administration should be used to maximise delivery of the drug at the site of infection.
+Resuscitating neglected antimicrobials by improving pharmacokinetics and pharmacodynamics (PK-PD), reducing side effects and modifying dosage/delivery issues (e.g. providing incentives for the development of oral formulations for community infections and outpatient treatment) would enable the use and reuse of already discovered drugs to treat infections.
+Appropriate routes of administration should focus on maximising delivery of the drug at the site of infection.
 Appropriate PK-PD research and clinical trials are needed on combinations of (old and new) drugs, and on the development of pathogen-specific combinations.
 PK-PD varies among patients and is related to demographic group and pathophysiological profile, resulting in adverse reactions due to toxicity, as well as suboptimal drug concentrations at the infection site that impact the outcome and the development of drug resistance.
 In the light of the personalised medicine approach tailoring antimicrobial selection and dosing to specific patient categories, the PK-PD investigations should also be extended to patient groups not covered in registration trials (e.g. obesity, burns, neonates, paediatrics, cystic fibrosis, transplant, extracorporeal circuits, and malnutrition).